ifmo-ctd-2012-networks/labs/GeorgeAgapov/spec/jitterbug.md

           * switch state to *waiter*
   3. switch state to *waiter*

-All other nodes should do following on receiving of < TR1, msg_id, token_id > (for each message received):
+All other nodes should do following on receiving of < TR1, token_id > (for each message received):

-  1. if tuple < msg_id, token_id > is greater, than ours, do nothing
+  1. if in leader state, send < TR2, 1, self token_id >
   2. otherwise
+      1. if received token_id is greater, than ours, do nothing
+      2. otherwise
-      1. send < TR2, last msg_id, last token_id > as a reply (via UDP, only to sender's IP address)
+          1. send < TR2, 0, self token_id > as a reply (via UDP, only to sender's IP address)
           2. remember node to be later added to node list

 See **Appendix A** section for some additional remarks regarding **token_restore** procedure (explanation of why it won't end up into infinite loop).